 Glass Half-Full, Not Half-Empty

-Having that established expectation prevented my mind from running away into some dark places (places to which a younger version of myself would have readily run).
+Establishing that expectation prevented my mind from running away into some dark places (places to which a younger version of myself would have readily run).
 I didn’t wallow in self-pity.
-I didn’t start question my worth as a person of professional.
+I didn’t start question my worth as a person or professional.
 My career wasn’t suddenly in crisis.
 I got bad news and I was upset.
 That’s all.

 The exercise also allowed me to take stock of the sheer accomplishment of what had happened.
 A former co-worker thought highly enough of my abilities that he went to bat for me.
 The studio was impressed enough with my potential that they flew me out (first class, no less), and allowed me to consume a day of their time with interviews.
 I withstood all of those interviews, and the accompanying pressure, without cracking or panicking.
 I was one of two finalists for a crucial position.
 And they gave me a ludicrously generous swag bag on my way out the door.
 Taking stock of all of that before I heard back on the role allowed me to come to the proper conclusion: this whole episode was an achievement, irrespective of the outcome.
 And when I finally got the bad news, I was able to hold on to that silver lining.

 Inside Out might be my favorite Pixar movie, and not just because Lewis Black is in it.
 It presents a very clear message: there are no “unhealthy” emotions2.
 What is unhealthy, as we learned in the film, is suppressing those emotions.

 So don’t.
 Let yourself feel the upset.
 It’s okay.
 It won’t be pleasant, but it’s far healthier than trying to avoid it.
 Treat your emotions with compassion: understand where they are coming from and what they are trying to tell you.